VarysEllyrion/IC_Addons/IC_Addons/IC_ClaimDailyPlatinum_Extra/README.md

 The timer for it is initialised to check 2 minutes after starting the Gem Farm script - and it will check again whenever the server says it will be ready (+30 seconds for safety).

-This setting is off by default because some people may occasionally wish to reroll their offers.
+This setting is on by default.

 ___